Are artificial sweeteners bad for your health? The sweet truth behind artificial sweeteners

 Discussion

-From the data above, artificial sweeteners are probably safe to consume for a healthy person.
+After all of that, artificial sweeteners are probably safe to consume for a healthy person.
 There could be specific groups that benefit the most from these drinks, such as:

 Diabetics looking to keep their sugar levels stable